 Prior to the defence, the chair of the jury receives from the faculty, a file containing the examiners' reports and other documents pertaining to the defence.

-- Ask the thesis supervisor or the academic unit to reserve the audiovisual equipment required for the defence.
+- Ask the academic unit to reserve the audiovisual equipment needed for the defence.

 - Visit the room where the defence will take place.